ogarrett7/WindowsSG/Lesson5_NetworkingProtocols.md

 * Network Discovery enables your computer to find other devicdes and computers on a network, and allows your computer to be visible to them.

 * Manage Network Connections: From the Network and Sharing Center, users can view and configure wired (Ethernet) and wireless (Wi-Fi) network connections, ensuring seamless access to resources.

+> There are a lot more settings that can be manipulated/changed/viewed in the control panel.
+These are just a few that we cover in this module.